-This is an accelerated course.
-You will be expected to spend an average of at least 8 hours per week reading and completing writing assignments.
-Please note that extensions will not be granted for this online course.
-This course is the equivalent of at least 50 clock hours of study.
+Students will be expected to spend an average of at least 12 hours per lesson reading and completing writing assignments.
+Please note that, extensions will not be granted for this course.
+This course is the equivalent of at least 50 course contact hours.
 70% is the minimum passing score on all tests and assignments for this course.

-Lesson One: Introduction Victim Advocacy and Legislation regarding Victim Rights
+Lesson One: Introduction Victim Advocacy and Legislation regarding Victim Right

 Lesson Two: Introduction to the Legal Process and Effects of Victimization on the Victim

 Read Chapters 3 & 4 in Manual